QiufangMa/ICON-problem-statement/draft-wnd-icon-problem-statement.md

 real-time oversight becomes functionally impossible.
 Always relying on human escalation paradigms is usually impractical due to the sheer volume and velocity of the data points involved in active agent pipelines.

-### Ambiguity of Traceability or Accountability Attribution

- In distributed multi-agent topologies, operational responsibility for an ultimate network outcome is scattered across an extended chain of coordinating agents, foundational models, and abstraction layers.
-When system failures, performance degradations, or unintended consequences occur, attributing accountability to a specific agent entity, localized model decision, or human-in-the-loop anchor becomes highly ambiguous.
-This lack of clear traceability creates severe complications for post-incident root-cause analysis and regulatory compliance reporting.

-## The Intervention Aspect

-### Static IAM Failures

-Existing trust and authorization models have failed to evolve in step with dynamic agentic AI architectures.
-Traditional Identity and Access Management (IAM) frameworks were designed exclusively for human operators or static, deterministic software processes.
-These frameworks cannot securely govern emerging dynamic agent personas such as autonomous entity identities and behavioral profiles which are frequently created and modified on the fly through metadata information to describe functional capabilities, nor can they safely manage downstream sub-agent permission delegation or context-dependent privilege escalation.

-### Multi-Vendor Dependency Risks

-As CSPs begin sourcing agentic capabilities from diverse third-party vendors, independent software providers, and hyperscalers, operational accountability becomes externalized in ways that are difficult to technically or contractually enforce.
-A typical production agent implementation features highly fragmented dependency chains spanning completely separate vendor ecosystems, including LLM/AI model providers, infrastructure hosts, core agent frameworks, tool/API repositories, and interconnection fabrics.

-### Fragmentation Across Heterogeneous Integration Layers

-Agentic systems operating across mixed Operational Support Systems (OSS) and Network Management domains must interact with a highly heterogeneous mix of legacy systems, modern APIs, and third-party platforms.
-Establishing consistent, bounded governance across these disparate integration layers is exceptionally complex.
-Agents routinely invoke actions or retrieve sensitive network data through emerging pathways (e.g., MCP endpoints) that were originally engineered for standard software clients and never designed to handle AI-driven, autonomous agency.

 ## The Control Aspect